Vyral/carlos-gutierrez/_drafts/finding-out-how-much-youll-need-for-your-down-payment.md

 {% include youtube.html %}

-How much you’ll need to for your down payment depends on a variety of factors.
+<center>How much you’ll need to for your down payment depends on a variety of factors.</center>

 How much do you need for your down payment when buying a home?
 For first-time homebuyers, affording the down payment is usually the biggest hurdle.
 Unfortunately, there’s no one-size-fits-all answer to this question. **You may have to pay anywhere from 0% down to the full 20%**.
 Where you fall in that range depends on a lot of factors, including your credit score, employment history, bank balances, etc.